micahbf/eclipse-tracker/README.md

 - 4 x M2x5 self-tapping screws to mount the Feather
 - 6 x M3x8 countersunk screws to attach the top
 - 6 x M3 threaded inserts

+I might get around to documenting more, but until then, get in touch with me if you have any questions! micah@xlmpq.com